romrawinjp/romrawinjp.github.io/content/projects/wish_star.md

 ![disney star](/images/project/crochet/disney_wish_star.jpg)
 Warning - this is a prototype 1, the look now might be little spooky :D.

-> I will experiment the pattern more and update on that cuteness later on.
+> I'll continue to play with the pattern, I'm sure that cuteness will glow with the star.

-I have two sizes for now.
-I think the small one is very easy!
+I have invented two sizes for now.
+I think the small one is very easy to make!

 # Crochet Parts

-We have 4 parts here: body, star's cones, heart face, and star's face.
+We are going to make 4 parts of the star here: body, star's cones, heart face, and star's face.
 ![star parts](/images/project/crochet/star_parts.jpg)

 ## Small Disney's Star Pattern

-I think any size of yearn and crochet hook should be doable.
+I think any size of yarn and crochet hook should be doable.
+But here I used 4 ply yarn and 1.75 mm hook.

 ### 1. Body